 For students whose programs require calculus but who, based on their background and placement examination scores, are not prepared for MATH 121.
 Topics from precalculus include properties of linear, rational, exponential, logarithmic, and trigonometric functions; and compositions, transformations, and inverses of these functions.
 Calculus topics include successive approximation and limits of functions; local linearity and differentiation; applications of differentiation to graphing and optimization; and the definite integral, antiderivatives, and differential equations.
-Prerequisite for 118: MATH 002L, placement exam, or by permission.
+Prerequisite: MATH 118 or by permission.